Design Montreal RCA:

-The MOEB’s current exhibition is all about Modernism
+The current MOEB’s exhibition is all about Modernism

 Text courtesy of Musée des ondes Emile Berliner

 With Expo ’67, industrial design in Canada was in full swing.
-Many Canadians were among the designers who blossomed during the summer of Man and his World.
+Many Canadians were among the designers who blossomed during the summer of Man and His World.
 Now, 50 years later, the Musée des ondes Emile Berliner (MOEB) celebrates a comeback of this era, rich in dashing creations.

 With Expo ’67, industrial design in Canada was in full swing.
 Many Canadians were among the designers who blossomed during the summer of Man and his World.

 From that moment on, stereo systems featured a futuristic vibe.
-In Canada, there were renowned talents such as Hugh Spencer, who worked in Toronto on the creation of the Project G for Clairtone, and Gordon Duern and Keith McQuarrie, who created the Apollo series for Electrohome in Kitchener.
+In Canada, there were renowned talents such as Hugh Spencer, who worked in Toronto on the creation of Project G for Clairtone, and Gordon Duern and Keith McQuarrie, who created the Apollo series for Electrohome in Kitchener.
 Here in Montreal, Andre Morin with his Forma design catapulted RCA Victor into the space age.
 These objects of Canadian design are a beautiful contribution to the world heritage of the 20th century.

-In the early 1960s, Canada observed another phenomenon: Montreal’s remarkable transformation to a city of the 21st century.
+In the early 1960s, Canada observed another phenomenon: Montreal’s remarkable transformation into a city of the 21st century.
 Place Ville Marie by I. M. Pei and Ludwig Mies van der Rohe’s apartment buildings on Nun’s Island, or his later Westmount Square project, were based on ideas spread by the famous Bauhaus School.
 The fusion of these two inspirations – space technology and Bauhaus – led to a unique Canadian modernist style.

 In 1963, Clairtone’s Project G, with the futuristic design of its sphere-shaped speakers by Hugh Spencer, was featured in Time Magazine and won a silver medal for design at the Triennale di Milano in 1964.
-Shortly after, Electrohome’s design director, Gordon Duern, responded to Clairtone’s popularity with the creation of the round shaped Circa 75 stereo.
+Shortly after, Electrohome’s design director, Gordon Duern, responded to Clairtone’s popularity with the creation of the round-shaped Circa 75 stereo.

 The big stereo-systems by Clairtone and Electrohome were targeted mostly at the rich and famous, whereas the world’s largest consumer-electronics producer of that time, RCA Victor, created an affordable modernist line, Forma, designed by Montreal born André Morin.
 His colourful and playful creations appealed to the growing, young hippie generation.